-

 Researcher availability hours:Wednesday, May 13th 14:00-17:00

-Thursday, May 14th, 10:00 AM - 1:00 PMEnhanced functionality through morphological control of metal-organic structures, demonstrating selective luminescence detection of trace amounts of toxic gases.
+Thursday, May 14th, 10:00 AM - 1:00 PMEnhancing the functionality of metal-organic frameworks through morphological control to enable selective luminescent detection of trace amounts of toxic gases

-Against the backdrop of Enviromental protection pollution and health damage resulting from rapid industrial and economic growth driven by advancements in science and technology, the development of materials capable of selectively capturing, separating, and detecting toxic chemical species in our surroundings with high sensitivity has attracted attention in recent years.
-This research and development aims to improve sensing capabilities through morphological control of porous metal-organic frameworks (MOFs) that enable selective and low-concentration detection of toxic gases.
+Against the backdrop of environmental pollution and health hazards—problems arising from rapid industrial and economic growth driven by advances in science and technology—which have become pressing social issues, there has been growing interest in recent years in the development of materials capable of selectively capturing and separating toxic chemical species in our surroundings and detecting them with high sensitivity.
+In this research, we aim to enhance sensing performance by controlling the morphology of metal-organic frameworks (MOFs) to enable the selective detection of toxic gases at low concentrations.

 -